-- A failed program course (whether general education or core) may be repeated only one time.
-Failure of the same program course for a second time will make the student ineligible to continue in the program.
-The student will be dismissed immediately from the program.
-A student may repeat one general education course and one core course in the same program.
-Dismissal for two course failures is not eligible for the grievance process. - 2.
-Failure ("D," "F," "WF") in any two program courses will make the student ineligible to continue in the program.
-The student will be dismissed from the program. - 3.
-If the student enters the last 16-week semester with one prior failure and fails a course in the final semester, the student may be given one additional opportunity to retake the second failed program course.
+- 1. Academic probation precedes dismissal. - The first semester student taking general education courses who has not been placed on probation before receiving two failing grades will be placed on academic probation and allowed to repeat the failed courses. - 3.
+A failed program course (whether general education or core) may be repeated only one time.
+Failure ("D," "F," "WF") of the same program course for a second time or two different program courses will make the student ineligible to continue in the program The student will be dismissed immediately. - 4.
+If the student enters the last 15- or 16-week semester with one prior failure and fails a course in the final semester, the student may be given one additional opportunity to retake the second failed program course.
 If the student is unsuccessful on the retake, the student will be dismissed.
-Dismissal for two course failures in the last semester is not eligible for the grievance process. - 4.
+Dismissal for two course failures in the last semester is not eligible for the grievance process. - 5.
 The program director may take into consideration significant mitigating circumstances that could allow the student to continue in the program.